egandavidpatrick-del/project-navigator/README.md

 ## ⚡ Why Is It Better Than Traditional Workflows?

-Instead of relying on disconnected directories, emails, spreadsheets, and shared drives, the platform provides a centralised live project environment where all users work from the same current information.
+Instead of relying on disconnected directories, emails, spreadsheets, and local copies, the platform provides a centralised network-accessible project catalogue where all users operate from the same shared directory structure and project data.

-This reduces time spent searching for project directories, improves coordination across teams, and ensures historical and current engineering information remains:
+This reduces time spent searching for project directories, improves coordination across teams, and ensures engineering information remains:

-* Accessible
+- Accessible
-* Traceable
+- Structured
-* Structured
+- Consistently available
-* Consistently available
+- Shared across all users

 ---